FiFi-HAO467/Surgery-R1/README.md

 # Surgery-R1
-Surgery-R1: Advancing Surgical-VQLA with Reasoning Multimodal Large Language Model via Reinforcement Learning \n Thank you for your interest!
+Surgery-R1: Advancing Surgical-VQLA with Reasoning Multimodal Large Language Model via Reinforcement Learning

+Thank you for your interest!
 The code and dataset will be organized.